Ecumenical church leaders offer to help govt deal with secessionists

 Source: 3 News

-The Christian Council of Ghana has on behalf of all the Ecumenical Church Leaders in Ghana noted that the security agencies alone cannot deal with the insurgence in the Volta Region.
+The Christian Council of Ghana has on behalf of all the Ecumenical Church Leaders in Ghana noted that the security agencies alone cannot deal with the insurgency in the Volta Region.

 According to the Christian body, the matter has taken a political twist, therefore it requires the involvement of the political class to step in.